 Across the lifecycle of a real estate investment, there are plenty of opportunities for miscategorized, inaccurate, and out-of-date data to infiltrate.
 But if you’re looking for a reliable place to uncover dirty data, look no further than at the lease and/or property level.
 Especially if you manage a large portfolio.

-Dirty data doesn't just lurk, though.
+Dirty data doesn’t just lurk, though.
 It actively undermines your business processes, your bottom line, and your reputation.
+Here are just a few examples of how dirty data disrupts business.

-Dirty data increases risk: Dirty data increases both operational and reputational risk.
+Dirty data increases both operational and reputational risk.
 The former occurs when critical data is accessible to one key person within a given organization.
 Should that employee leave or be rendered unavailable for any period, you have effectively created a data hostage situation, leaving your assets in the lurch.

 The latter would certainly be a by-product of the above scenario – but reputational risk also rises when reporting is inadequate or inaccurate.
 If your numbers can’t be trusted, who will entrust you with their investments?
 That leads us to the second disruption…

-Dirty data turns off investors: If you present a report to your investors stating that their return will be X, when the actual return is Y, there’s going to be a reckoning.
+If you present a report to your investors stating that their return will be X, when the actual return is Y, there’s going to be a reckoning.
 There will probably be some digging into your actual numbers and your processes.
 And, depending on what they find, there could be a loss of confidence in their estimation of your firm.

 That loss of confidence trickles down from investors to management, and from management to employees.

-Dirty data wastes money: Companies try to fix faulty reporting retroactively by throwing people and time at the problem.
+Companies try to fix faulty reporting retroactively by throwing people and time at the problem.
 Like crime scene investigators, employees are charged with retracing processes, tracking down the real numbers, and retroactively apply fixes to reconcile accounts.

 The more assets you manage, the more headcount is required.
 The more headcount, the more expense.
 The bigger the headache, the more turnover.